maxnfrankel/maxnfrankel.github.io/index.md

 ![Profile picture](/pages/images/prof_pic.png){: style="float: right" width="25%"}

-I'm an aspring physicist and currently a Fulbright researcher at SciLifeLab and the Royal Institute of Technology in Stockholm, Sweden.
+I'm an aspring physicist from New York City and currently a Fulbright researcher at SciLifeLab and the Royal Institute of Technology in Stockholm, Sweden.

 I graduated in May 2022 with a BS in Physics and Specialization in Optics from Stony Brook University.
-I was accepted to the Physics PhD program at CU Boulder and deferred to accept the Swedish Fulbright Research Award for the 2022-23 academic year.
+I deferred from the Physics PhD program at CU Boulder to accept the Swedish Fulbright Research Award for the 2022-23 academic year.

 I am interested in Atomic/Molecular/Optical physics, particularly spectroscopy, microscopy, spatial light modulators, and holography.